 Is ClariTest Core right for me?

-This screening test can be offered as routine pregnancy screening and is recommended for pregnant women identified by their doctor to have an increased chance of a fetal chromosome abnormality.
-It may be an option for you to consider if you have a confirmed singleton or twin pregnancy of at least 10 weeks gestational age and meet any of the following criteria:
+Based on recommendations by American College of Obstetricians and Gynecologists and Society for Maternal-Fetal Medicine, all pregnant women, regardless of age or baseline risk, have the option of choosing NIPS.³ It may be an option for you to consider if you have a confirmed singleton or twin pregnancy of at least 10 weeks gestational age and meet any of the following criteria:

 You are considered to be of advanced maternal age at time of delivery (35 years or older for a singleton pregnancy or 32 years or older for a twin pregnancy)